mabrek/mabrek.github.io/_drafts/multivariate-methods.md

 I've tried to center data by subtracting median and scale by MAD (TODO median absolute deviation) but discovered that zero MAD is quite common when data is mostly constant with a few spikes.

 What SVD is good for: if you have a lots of data, slow anomaly detection algorithm and interested mostly in the time when anomaly happens then running the algorithm on several first base series (principal components) might be much faster than running it on original data.

-### ICA

-[ICA (Independent Component Analysis)](https://en.wikipedia.org/wiki/Independent_component_analysis) tries to unmix original set of time series into statistically independent components.

-    extracts spikes
-    different algorithms produce similar results
-    non-spike signals are hard to interpret
-    sometimes it splits one non-spike signal into two no ordering (importance?)

-Slower than SVD

-### Multidimensional Scaling

-    metric mds: cmdscale() is fast and produces usable results, doesn't care about duplicates non-metric mds: MASS:isoMDS gives identical results to cmdscale, complains about duplicates

-The nice thing about non-metric MDS is that it can handle any type of time series (dis)similarity measures (https://en.wikipedia.org/wiki/Time_series#Measures) not restricted to euclidean distance.

-### T-SNE

-tsne() is slow O(n^2) but results are usable too, it finds more groups in data